 A 3D printed model is available from Sparkshot Custom Creations printed either by Shapeways, or on one of their own Photon printers.
 The chassis is also available, but is rigid.

 The only 4-4-0 tender engines to run on the broad gauge, ten of these were built in 1855, and they lasted until 1876.
 This is built from profile milled frames by IKB Models, and will have smokebox, boiler and firebox from the Broad Gauge Society banking loco kit.
-The tender is Broad Gauge Society etched brass kit F007
+The tender is

-The classic broad gauge locomotive.
-Officially rebuilds of the earlier Iron Duke class, but actually new engines, 24 of these were built between 1871 and 1888.
-This kit was originally produced by Keyser back in 1981 as part of the 'Milestones' range, until Ks demise in 1986.
-The Milestones range was purchased by IKB Models in 1993, who designed a new compensated chassis with tender drive.
-I have the tender and loco chassis, but unfortunately Kay Butler retired before I managed to purchase a loco body.
+retired before I managed to purchase a loco body.
 This kit is now owned by the Broad Gauge Society, who plan to release it again.
 It has taken so long to rerelease that I bought two of the Mike Hulme recast kits, and some of the BGS brass castings in attempt to finish the model.
 Anyone coming across these recast kits be warned - the boiler/firebox casting is badly deformed.
 Finger pressure appears to have damaged the mould on both sides of the firebox.
 I am having to resort to flooding the damaged areas of the casting with solder, and filing back to shape.

 The newest Broad Gauge Society etched brass loco kit.
 This was supposed to have been a simple to build kit, suitable for beginners, but unfortunately it has fallen far short of this goal.
-Some peculiar design (to be polite), cryptic instructions, under-etching and some truly appalling quality lost wax brass castings, ensure that all but the most determined beginners will fail to complete this.
-Still some details and the cab fittings to add and the chassis needs pickups.
+Some peculiar design (to be polite), cryptic instructions, under-etching and some

 Broad gauge versions of Armstrong's standard tank engines, ten of these were built in 1876, and a further 5 in 1878.
 Thirty five were also converted from narrow gauge between 1884 and 1888.
 This model represents one of the very early engines as illustrated in the RCTS 'Locomotives of the Great Western Railway Pt2' Book Fig B93.
 It has larger sandboxes, and only a weatherboard rather than a cab.

 This model is built from the Alan Gibson kit, heavily modified.
 The kit has a 3 course tank which has had the detail filed off and an overlay of 5 thou brass with the detail embossed to represent a 6 course tank.
 A new footplate and 'wavy' valances are from 15 thou brass.
 The chimney was turned up on the lathe, but uses the base from the kit.
-The weatherboard is a cut down version of the kit cab, and the brakes and sandboxes are from odd offcuts.
-This is driven on the rear axle by a Mashima 1420 motor mounted vertically in the firebox using a High Level Roadrunner 54:1 gearbox.
-Numberplates are from 247 Developments.
+The weatherboard is a cut down version of the kit cab, and the brakes and sandboxes

 A second loco was built in later condition using some of the 'alternate' parts in the kit, a scratchbuilt chassis and an extra tank moulding which Alan very kindly supplied.
 This is however still incomplete.

 The trouble with building this model is that there are no commercially available wheels this large.
 Kay Butler modelled one of these years ago by turning up perspex discs and fretting out the spokes.
 I doubt my ability to make a decent job in this manner, so I have designed a wheel in Gmax to be 3D printed in PLA or ABS.
-As the wheel was flangeless, the lack of a steel tyre should not be a problem (I hope).
-I have now printed an initial batch of wheels on my Prusa I3 printer at a fairly coarse 0.4mm resolution, and some of these have been cleaned up and mounted by BGS member Douglas Johnson for use on his scratchbuilt model.
+As the

 Meanwhile I am experimenting with 3D modelling one of the rebuilds to be printed with an anycubic SLA printer (or possibly shapeways).